What is the mandate and jurisdiction of the Specialist Chambers? Will it be in a position to put to trial all potential war crimes from 1998-2000?

 Overall, admitted victims participate in KSC proceedings through Counsel assigned to a group of victims.
 When the personal interests of victims are affected, Victims’ Counsel may, under the control of the Judges, make oral and written submissions, ask questions of witnesses and, in certain cases, request Panels to order submission of evidence or call witnesses to testify.

-The Specialist Chambers & Specialist Prosecutor's Office are financed by the EU (see the Council decisions of 14 June 2016 and 8 June 2017), within the CFSP budget and through a direct grant agreement signed with the Registrar, as well as through financial contributions of Third countries.
+The Specialist Chambers & Specialist Prosecutor's Office are financed by the EU (see the Council decision of 8 June 2018), within the CFSP budget and through a direct grant agreement signed with the Registrar, as well as through financial contributions of Third countries.
 The EU direct grant is managed by the Registrar of the Specialist Chambers, who is in charge of the administration of the relocated judicial proceedings.
 In implementation of the grant, all relevant EU financial rules are applicable.
-The budget is adopted on an annual basis.

 Kosovo Specialist Chambers strives to employ the most qualified professionals for all positions.
 In accordance with the 2014 Exchange of Letters between the EU High Representative and the Kosovo President and the Law on its ratification, the Specialist Chambers are to be staffed with and operated by international staff only, including independent international judges.
 The citizens of EU Member States or contributing third states are eligible to apply for positions at the Kosovo Specialist Chambers and Specialist Prosecutor’s Office, either as seconded or contracted staff.
 More detailed explanations on the employment regime, conditions of service and other employment-related questions can be found on this website.